lammymy/Pizza_Sales/README.md

 - SQL Server - Using SQL queris to solve problem statement
 - SSMS
 - Power BI - Data Cleaning using Power Query, Data Processing, Create Dashboard
+### SQL Queries
+- SQL Queries for KPI's
+- SQL Queries for Daily and Monthly Trend
+- SQL Queries for % of Sales by Category & Size
+- SQL Queries for Top 5